 Some of my favorites include:

-If you are looking for a pressure cooker, this is the one I purchased – Instant Pot
+If you are looking for a pressure cooker, this is a great one – Instant Pot

 PIN for later!

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop

 Check out all my Instant Pot Recipes!

 Dried black beans cooked in an Instant Pot pressure cooker.

 Sort through beans making certain there isn't any foreign debris or shriveled beans.